jax-ml/jax-ai-stack/docs/digits_vae.md

 +++ {"id": "FXHfa0942apE"}

-We see that the large negative value is coming from the `reconstruction_loss` term.
-Let's return to this and look at what it's actually doing:
+The output above suggests that the large negative value is coming from the `reconstruction_loss` term.
+Let's return to this and inspect what it's actually doing:

 ```python
 reconstruction_loss = jnp.mean(
   optax.sigmoid_binary_cross_entropy(logits, x)
 )
 ```

 This is a binary cross entropy described at [`optax.sigmoid_binary_cross_entropy`](https://optax.readthedocs.io/en/latest/api/losses.html#optax.losses.sigmoid_binary_cross_entropy).
-From the documentation, the first input should be a logit, and the second input is assumed to be a binary label (i.e. a ``0`` or ``1``) – but in our case `x` is associated with `images_train`, which is not a binary label!
+Based on the Optax documentation, the first input should be a logit, and the second input is assumed to be a binary label (i.e. a `0` or `1`) – but in the current implementation `x` is associated with `images_train`, which is not a binary label!

 ```{code-cell}
 :id: seLRa2qE3wd3